MB’s First Residents: The Lenape

-There are people who called our coastal area home a very long time before the folks in Monmouth Beach did — the Native American Indians of Monmouth County.
+There are people who called this coastal area home a real long time before the folks in Monmouth Beach did — the Native Americans of Monmouth County.

-This is according to the book, Monmouth … Our Indian Heritage, researched and written by George H. Moss, Jr. (1923-2009), the former Monmouth County historian.
-His 1991 book tells the story of Indian life in our shore area in an educational and entertaining manner.
+These are the facts, according to the book, Monmouth … Our Indian Heritage, researched and written by George H. Moss, Jr. (1923-2009).
+The late and much-admired Monmouth County historian used his 1991 book to tell the noble story of the “original people” of our shore area — in an educational and entertaining manner.

 The first recorded European observation of New Jersey Lenape Indians was by Giovanni da Verrazzano when he was exploring the New York Harbor-Sandy Hook area in 1524.
 In September 1609, explorer Henry Hudson and his crew landed in our area.
 While many people think that the history of the Indians starts when the Europeans first permanently settled in America in the early 1600s, the Indian legacy goes much further back.

 In actuality, using radiocarbon dating methods on artifacts such as spear points and tools, archeologists have been able to trace the Indian population of Monmouth County back 12,000 years.
-Just consider, the ancient pyramids of Egypt in Giza were built about 4,500 years ago.
-Adept at fishing (favoring shellfish), hunting, farming and trading, the Lenape were known as peaceful people who welcomed others to their homelands.
+And consider that the ancient pyramids of Egypt in Giza were built about 4,500 years ago.

 “Whatever befalls the earth, befalls the sons of the earth.”

 “Their links include common language, similar community set-up, and social inter-relationships and loose political association between groups.
-In Monmouth County, there were a number of localized bands — Navesink, Ramezonk, Topanemus, Wickatunk, Chingarora — but they were all Lenape,” said Boyd.
+In Monmouth County, there were a number of localized bands — Navesink, Ramezonk, Topanemus, Wickatunk, Chingarora — but they were all Lenape,” explained Dr. Boyd.

 * * * * *

-Note: For shore history lovers, the work of George Moss is worth further review.
-The Rumson resident was a prolific researcher and author on Monmouth County history.
+Note: For shore history lovers, the work of George Moss is worth further review — a lot further.
+The guy knew his history and loved to share stories.
+George once told me it was a duty for historians to share what they know.
+The longtime Rumson resident and former borough councilman was a prolific researcher and author on Monmouth County history.
 Other fine books of his include: